How Do You Know If You Love Somebody? Recognizing The Signs

 Neuroimaging studies referenced in this paper implicate dozens of parts of the brain responsible for love in romantic relationships.

-Because love is experienced differently as time goes on, you might use different regions of your brain in the early stages of a relationship compared with the later stages.
+Because love is experienced differently as time goes on, you might use different regions of your brain in the early stages of a relationship compared with long-term relationships.

 Likewise, relationship experts and current research indicate that emerging adults may have a different experience than those who are older.
 This can change ultimate perspectives on love, the influence of love on your well-being, and the overall experience of love.